-- Using a fuel other than that specified could adversely affect the emission control system, and may also affect warranty coverage. - Under no circumstances should a leaded gasoline be used, because this will damage the three-way catalyst. - Do not use E-15 or E-85 fuel in the vehicle.
-The vehicle is not designed to run on E-15 or E-85 fuel.
-Using E-15 or E-85 fuel in a vehicle not specifically designed for E-15 or E-85 fuel can adversely affect the emission control devices and systems of the vehicle.
-Damage caused by such fuel is not covered by the INFINITI new vehicle limited warranty. - U.S. government regulations require ethanol dispensing pumps to be identified by a small, square, orange and black label with the common abbreviation or the appropriate percentage for that region.
+- Using a fuel other than that specified could adversely affect the emission control system, and may also affect warranty coverage. - Under no circumstances should a leaded gasoline be used, because this will damage the three-way catalyst. - Do not use E-85 fuel in the vehicle.
+Vehicle is not designed to run on E-85 fuel.
+Using E-85 fuel can damage the fuel system components and is not covered by the NISSAN new vehicle limited warranty.